 Earlier this week I passed my Flight Attendant Safety And Emergency Proceedures training for another year!

-It’s always extremely stressful and when I first quit my corporate job to become cabin crew, I had no idea how much study it would involve.
-I can honestly say it’s been a lot more challenging than I’d ever anticipated, as managing a dynamic group of people at 38,000 ft requires a high level of adaptability and resilience.
-In fact, this article “Think Twice Before You Say “Just A Flight Attendant” published by Forbes Magazine sums up my job perfectly.
-However, as a result, I now have much stronger time-management skills and I am also much better at managing people.
+It’s always extremely stressful and when I first decided to embark on the career change, had no idea how much study it would involve.
+I can honestly say that working as a Flight Attendant has been a lot more challenging than I’d ever anticipated.
+Managing a dynamic group of people at 38,000 ft requires a high level of adaptability and resilience and this article “Think Twice Before You Say “Just A Flight Attendant” published by Forbes Magazine sums up my job perfectly!
+As a result, I now have much stronger time-management skills and I am also much better at managing people.
 Stepping outside of my comfort zone has been the best thing I’ve ever done to aid in my professional development and I am so glad I took up the challenge!

 Initially, I planned on taking a short career break.
 Five and half years on, I’m still flying full-time as a Cabin Manager and I have formed some amazing friendships with my fellow cabin crew.

-However, my true passion lies in understanding consumer behaviour and I am eager to return to the field of Marketing Management one day, with the ambition to go on to complete my Master’s Degree.
-I’ve just been accepted into postgraduate study and am already excited to see that this will enable me to collaborate with such a dynamic group of people who share my passion!
+However, I also am eager to return to the field of marketing one day.
+So I’ve decided to go to university and have just been accepted into postgraduate study.
+I’m just getting started, but I am already excited to see that this will enable me to collaborate with such a dynamic group of people who share my passion.